Add Multiple Conditions to a Business Rule (Master Data Services)

 To add multiple conditions to a business rule

-In Master Data Services, click System Administration.
+In Master Data Manager, click System Administration.

 From the menu bar, point to Manage and click Business Rules.

-From the Entity list, select an entity.
+From the Entity drop-down list, select an entity.

 Click the row for the business rule you want to edit.